 Ireland has committed €1 billion to ODA for 2022, an increase of €140 million on the previous year and the seventh consecutive year that ODA funding has been increased.
 There is no specific commitment to SRH/FP in the ODA budget: the spend for SRH/FP is included within the overall budget for health.

 Successive ministers for development and foreign affairs have made political commitments to ICPD in parliamentary speeches and debates.
 This commitment has been reaffirmed at the Commission on the Status of Women and the Commission on Population and Development.
-Ireland also played a strong role within the Open Working Group on the Sustainable Development Goals to push for SRHR with its troika partners, Denmark and Norway.
+Ireland also played a strong role within the Open Working Group on the Sustainable Development Goals to push for SRHR.
 In September 2018, Ireland endorsed a resolution on maternal mortality in humanitarian settings at the UN Human Rights Council which recognised that SRHR are integral to the realisation of the right to health and that comprehensive SRH services must be available, accessible, acceptable and of quality.
-In September 2019, the Minister for Health told the High-Level Meeting on UHC: “Reproductive healthcare is a basic human right and should never be a matter of political discretion”.
-Additionally, Ireland joined 57 other countries in supporting a joint statement on SRHR in UHC delivered by the Minister for Foreign Trade and Development Cooperation of the Netherlands.
+In September 2019, the Minister for Health told the High-Level Meeting on UHC: “Reproductive healthcare is a basic human right and should never be a matter of political discretion” and supported a joint statement on SRHR in UHC.
+Ireland sent high-level political representation to the Nairobi Summit on ICPD25 where the government again reiterated its commitment to the realisation of SRHR.
+The only financial commitment made by Ireland at the Summit was in relation to ODA.
+In May 2020, Ireland joined 58 other countries in signing a joint press statement entitled, ‘Protecting Sexual and Reproductive Health and Rights and Promoting Gender-responsiveness in the COVID-19 crisis’.
+At the Generation Equality Forum in July 2021 Ireland reaffirmed its commitment to advancing women’s and girls’ access to comprehensive sexual and reproductive health and rights as an essential aspect of achieving gender equality.

 - A Better World: Ireland’s Policy for International Development

 - Ireland’s third National Action Plan on Women, Peace and Security